When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 Do braces hurt more than spacers?

-All braces wearer don’t need to wear spacers or separators.
+All braces wearers don’t need to wear spacers or separators.
 But, if your orthodontist suggests you wear spacers, you want to know, Do braces hurt more than spacers?

 Usually, spacers don’t hurt as much as braces.
 But, depending upon cases, some people may experience more pain from spacers than braces.